Blind to Position, Biased in Language: Probing Mid-Layer Representational Bias in Vision-Language Encoders for Zero-Shot Language-Grounded Spatial Understanding: Method Details

-\paragraph{Method -- Stage 1: Context-Aware Spatial Map Generation.} We explain why the negation operation is necessary to create an intuitive spatial map (\texttt{CoMap}) that resolves the opposite visualization problem described in previous work~\citep{li2023clip}.
-To begin with, the spatial map is built based on the observation that the cosine similarity between embeddings of image pairs containing identical objects in different locations is lower in intermediate layers than that of the final layer (Figure~\ref{fig:layer_all}).
-This decreasing trend phenomenon implies that the intermediate image embeddings may better preserve spatial information than the original image features extracted from the last layer of the visual encoder.
+We explain in detail why the negation operation is principled rather than heuristic, and why it is necessary to produce an intuitive spatial map (\texttt{P-Map}) that resolves the opposite visualization problem described in previous work~\cite{li2023clip}.
+To begin with, the spatial map is built based on the observation that the cosine similarity between embeddings of image pairs containing identical objects located at different positions is lower in intermediate layers than that of the final layer (\cref{fig:layer_all}).
+This decreasing trend of similarity across layers implies that the intermediate image embeddings may better preserve spatial information than the original image features extracted from the final layer of the visual encoder.

-However, when we calculate the similarity between the hybrid text feature ($E_{\text{ConText}} \in \mathbb{R}^{d}$) and patch-level image features extracted from the $l-{th}$ exit layer ($E_{\text{p}}^{l} \in \mathbb{R}^{p \times p \times d}$), the similarity score values of the resulting similarity map ($\Tilde{\mathcal{M}}^{l} \in \mathbb{R}^{p \times p}$) is shown with opposite visualization (Figure~\ref{fig:opposite_map}).
-If we simply negate the similarity map itself, the opposite visualization phenomenon is naturally resolved, but the range of similarity scores falls within -0.3 to 0.0 ($x$-axis in Figure~\ref{fig:corr}).
+However, when we calculate the raw similarity between the hybrid text feature ($E_{\text{ConText}} \in \mathbb{R}^{d}$) and patch-level image features extracted from the $l$-\emph{th} exit layer ($E_{\text{p}}^{l} \in \mathbb{R}^{p \times p \times d}$), the similarity score values of the resulting similarity map ($\Tilde{\mathcal{M}}^{l} \in \mathbb{R}^{p \times p}$) is shown with opposite visualization (\cref{fig:opposite_map}).
+Moreover, if we simply negate the similarity map itself, the opposite visualization phenomenon is naturally resolved, but the range of similarity scores falls within $-$0.3 to 0.0 ($x$-axis in \cref{fig:corr}).
 We could shift these scores by an addition in order to make them fall into the original range of similarity scores (0.0 to 0.3).
 However, this postprocessing method requires an additional hyperparameter for the shifting and does not fundamentally solve the opposite visualization problem.